 What is the Land Registration Number for Italian Properties (LRN)?

-Components of the LRN
+Understanding the LRN Structure

-• Sezione - Section of the cadastral map
+• Sezione – The cadastral section

 Where to Find Your Land Registration Number

-• Your property deed documents
+• Your property deed document

-• The Visura Catastale (Cadastral Report)
+• The Visura Catastale (Cadastral Report) – the official cadastral certificate

 • Your CIN certificate

-LRN vs. Classification Data
+Important Distinction: Identification vs. Classification Data

 Did this article answer your question?